OGRECave/ogre-next/Samples/2.0/Tutorials/Tutorial_EglHeadless/README.md

 This sample shows how to run Ogre in EGL headless, which can be useful for running in a VM or in the Cloud.

+# Windows

-Although it could work in Windows, it has been mostly geared towards Linux.
+Although the OpenGL version could work in Windows, it has been mostly geared towards Linux.

+The Vulkan version does work on Windows as long as `OGRE_VULKAN_WINDOW_NULL` CMake option is on.

+# Linux

 X11 does not need to be running, however unless Ogre was build with `OGRE_CONFIG_UNIX_NO_X11`, several X11 libraries need to be installed or